 The Compassionate Use Registry is a secure, online electronic database for patients who are already qualified to receive medical cannabis and order doctors.
 Doctors who recommend medical marijuana have to enter the patient’s data into this registry and update it on a regular basis.

 In Florida, the medical cannabis doctor has to submit the treatment plan of a patient to the College of Pharmacy at the University of Florida every three months.
 The college uses the information for research purposes on the safety and efficiency of low-THC cannabis on patients.
 After a doctor decides to discontinue the medication, he/she has to deactivate the patient’s registration on the Compassionate Use Registry.

 Medical doctors should record not only the treatment plans but the details that go with them.
 That includes the ordered dose, the administration method, planned use of duration, anticipated effects on the patient’s symptoms, as well as signs of tolerance or reactions to the medicine.

 Only a licensed medical marijuana-ordering physician can access the Compassionate Use Registry.
 Before a doctor starts ordering marijuana, he/she should meet all education requirements and attain the Medical Quality Assurance (MQA) services credentials.
 To request access to the database, other individuals have to complete the Request for Access to the Compassionate Use Registry Form.
 They should also fall in one of the following three classes:

 - Authorized employees in Compassionate Use Registry Department

-Also, anyone seeking to access the Compassionate Use Registry has to complete the department-approved course on confidentiality of a patient successfully.
-After complete the course, they receive a completion certificate, which they should forward to the department if requested to provide it.
+Anyone seeking to access the Compassionate Use Registry has to complete the department-approved course on confidentiality of a patient successfully.
+After completing the course, they receive a completion certificate which they should forward to the necessary department.